step-by-step-tutorial/springboot-tutorial/README.md

 # <p align="center">Spring Boot Tutorial</p>

-Spring Boot is an agile framework to use modules of Spring framework in fast and easy configuration way.
+Spring Boot is an agile framework to use modules of the Springframework in a fast and easy configuration way.
 For more information refer to [Spring Boot documentation](https://spring.io/projects/spring-boot)

-This tutorial provides many best practises and examples include documentation.
+This tutorial provides best practises and examples include documentation.

-**In order to create a preconfigured project based on Spring Boot use the following link.**
+**To create a preconfigured project based on the Spring Boot, use the following link.**

 * [Spring Boot Generator](https://start.spring.io)